-Additionally, it is required that all providers:
+Additionally, it is required that all contracted providers:

-- Perform background checks of employees and prospective employees; - Certify that neither they nor any of their principals are debarred, declared ineligible, or voluntarily excluded from participating in federal assistance programs. - Where applicable, monitor the status of employee's license and/or certification; - Where applicable, monitor for employee debarment: - Document and review business processes to ensure funds are processed and handled appropriately;

-- Identify and correct situations where there is insufficient segregation of duties or where staff have the capability to override internal controls, and where necessary create crosschecks to serve as internal controls; - Train staff on fraud, waste, and financial abuse prevention and detection, and reporting responsibilities and procedures; and - Create a safe environment for employees to report any suspicion of fraud, waste, or financial abuse.
+- Perform background checks of employees and prospective employees; - Certify that neither they nor any of their principals are debarred, declared ineligible, or voluntarily excluded from participating in federal assistance programs; - Where applicable, monitor the status of employee's license and/or certification; - Where applicable, monitor for employee debarment, and/or exclusion; - Promptly refund identified overpayments, specifically including but not limited to, recoveries of overpayments due to fraud, waste, or abuse - Document and review business processes to ensure funds are processed and handled appropriately; - Identify and correct situations where there is insufficient segregation of duties or where staff have the capability to override internal controls, and where necessary create crosschecks to serve as internal controls; - Train staff on fraud, waste, and financial abuse prevention and detection, and reporting responsibilities and procedures; and - Create a safe environment for employees to report any suspicion of fraud, waste, or financial abuse.

-LCI complies with all Federal and State mandates to bar providers or suppliers from participation in the Medicaid program, or to suspend payments to a provider/supplier to maintain program integrity.
-In compliance with the Patient Protection and Affordable Care Act, LCI may be required by the Wisconsin DHS, Office of the Inspector General (OIG), and/or the Wisconsin Department of Justice (DOJ) to immediately suspend claims payments pending investigation of a credible allegation of fraud.
+LCI complies with all Federal and State mandates to terminate a provider or supplier from participation in the Medicaid program, or to suspend payments to a provider or supplier to maintain Program Integrity.
+LCI may also be required by the Wisconsin DHS, Office of the Inspector General (OIG), and/or the Wisconsin Department of Justice (DOJ) to immediately suspend claims payments pending investigation of a credible allegation of fraud.